The Physics Instructional Resources Lab (PIRL) provides support for undergraduate physics education at MIT.

 A number of our devices were manufactured locally by General Radio on Massachusetts Avenue.
 GenRad invented the "5-way" binding post, the variac, the oven-controlled crystal oscillator, the first tube-based RC oscillator, the decade capacitor boxes used in the first superheterodyne radio broadcast system, and, with MIT Professor Doc Edgerton, the Strobotac.
 Other disputed inventions include the banana plug.

 We also have a number of films, transcripts, and guides relating to the work of the Physical Science Study Committee (PSSC).
 The project, which began at MIT in 1956, attempted to reform physics education by emphasizing principles and hands-on activities like demos and labs.
-The project, funded by the National Sciece Foundation, eventually grew into the video production company Educational Services Inc. (ESI) which the became the non-profit Education Development Center (EDC).
+The project, the first cirricular program funded by the National Sciece Foundation, eventually grew into the video production company Educational Services Inc. (ESI) which then became the non-profit Education Development Center (EDC).
 At its peak, the PSSC curriculum was used in over half of US physics classrooms.

 |Group Manager||Joshua Wolfe|